bcgov/wps/openshift/README.md

 - Build the basic Jenkins image.
 See: https://developer.gov.bc.ca/Migrating-Your-BC-Gov-Jenkins-to-the-Cloud#building-the-jenkins-image

 - Create a primary jenkins server: `oc process -f jenkins.dc.yaml | oc apply -f -`
+- Create a secondary jenkins server: `oc process -f jenkins-secondary.dc.yaml | oc apply -f -`
+- Add GitHub credentials to Jenkins.
+Use type username/password, with a GitHub token as the password.
+The bcgov-csnr-cd account can be used.